14th arrondissement of Paris: Immigration

+^{1} This group is made up largely of former French settlers, such as pieds-noirs in Northwest Africa, followed by former colonial citizens who had French citizenship at birth (such as was often the case for the native elite in French colonies), as well as to a lesser extent foreign-born children of French expatriates.
+A foreign country is understood as a country not part of France in 1999, so a person born for example in 1950 in Algeria, when Algeria was an integral part of France, is nonetheless listed as a person born in a foreign country in French statistics. ^{2} An immigrant is a person born in a foreign country not having French citizenship at birth.
+An immigrant may have acquired French citizenship since moving to France, but is still considered an immigrant in French statistics.
+On the other hand, persons born in France with foreign citizenship (the children of immigrants) are not listed as immigrants.

 Economy

 Aéroports de Paris has its head office in the arrondissement.
 In addition Société d'exploitation de l'hebdomadaire Le Point (SEBDO Le Point), the company that operates Le Point, has its head office in the arrondissement.

 SNCF, the French rail company, formerly had its head office in Montparnasse and the 14th arrondissement.

 Government and infrastructure

 La Santé Prison, operated by the Ministry of Justice, is in the arrondissement.

 The head office of the Agency for French Education Abroad (AEFE), the French international schooling network, is located in the arrondissement.

 Culture

 The International Astronomical Union head office is located on the second floor of the Institut d'Astrophysique de Paris.
 The Théâtre Rive Gauche is located at 6, rue de la Gaîté.
 Several contemporary art galleries are also located in the 14th arrondissement, such as the Fondation Cartier pour l'Art Contemporain, the Musée Adzak and the Gallery of Montparnasse.